Assistant Professor

 @article {

-author = {Balazs Pejo, Gergely Biczók},
+author = {Balazs Pejo and Gergely Biczók},

 title = {Games in the Time of COVID-19: Promoting Mechanism Design for Pandemic Response},